Skip to main content

 General distribution of responsabilities

-According to the Law, the local public authorities are to include volunteering activities in their local development strategies both for the communities’ development but also to support citizens’ participation to the community life.
+According to the Volunteering Law, the local public authorities are to include volunteering activities in their local development strategies both for the communities’ development but also to support citizens’ participation to the community life.
 But there is no monitoring mechanism for these local level initiatives.

 Nor the Volunteering Law, neither the Youth Strategy provide for a formal distribution of responsibilities between the top level and local authorities.
-At top level, the Ministry of Youth and Sports included youth volunteering among the elements that can be funded by its programme (global grants for NGOs) aiming to promote youth work in general.
+At top level, the Ministry of Youth and Sports and the Ministry of Family, Youth and Equal Opportunities included youth volunteering among the elements that could be funded by their programmes (global grants for youth NGOs) aiming to promote youth work in general.
 The same can be done by the local authorities, but there is no systematic approach and management of promoting youth volunteering al local level.

 Cooperation for the volunteering system